O-Carneiro/o-carneiro.github.io/_posts/2025-04-22-contributing-to-the-kernel.md

 ```
 It looks similar to a mutex clause in concurrent programming.

-The whoke patchest was basically this change in 2 more places:
+The whole patchest was basically this change in 2 more places:
  - In ad4000.c write_raw_get_fmt()
  - In ads131e08.c ads131e08_trigger_handler(), but we're not so
  sure about this change.